srfdata/unitj/README.md

    * Merge source sheets into one master sheet
    * Enforce column types & semantic consistency
-   * Maintain uniqueness & reproducibility (IDs, timestamps)
+   * Maintain uniqueness & traceability (IDs, timestamps, authors)
    * (Automagic offsite backup routine)

 All of this will be deployed as Google "Web App", an addon to Google Sheets.